GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ## SWITCH SOCKETS

-Here you can use the same technique than the one used for the diodes: Apply some solder on one of the pads first.
+Here you can apply the same technique as used for the diodes: Apply some solder on one of the pads first.

 ![switch sockets pad](/docs/images/buildguide/switch_pad.jpg)

-Than place the switch socket in the silk screen markings and reheat the solder.
-Make sure you apply some pressure with tweezers, so make sure the socket is fully seated.\
+Then place the switch socket in the silk screen markings and reheat the solder.
+Apply some pressure with a pair of tweezers to make sure the socket is fully seated.\
-Now solder the second pad of the socket.
+Now solder the second pad.

 ![switch socket soldered](/docs/images/buildguide/switchsocket.jpg)